Association of American Medical Colleges: Structure

 The Association is governed by a 17-member board of directors.
-Ten of the board members are the chairs of the Association’s three member councils: the Council of Deans, the Council of Teaching Hospitals and Health Systems, and the Council of Faculty and Academic Societies.
+Ten of the board members are the chairs of the Association's three member councils: the Council of Deans, the Council of Teaching Hospitals and Health Systems, and the Council of Faculty and Academic Societies.
 The remaining 7 include a medical student, a resident physician, and a member of the public not affiliated with the AAMC, a medical school, or a teaching hospital.

 The Council of Faculty and Academic Societies has 94 member professional organizations.
 Members consist of faculty from U.S. medical schools and teaching hospitals.

 The Council of Teaching Hospitals and Health Systems is composed of around 400 teaching hospitals, including Veteran Affairs medical centers.

 The Council of Deans is composed of deans from all accredited medical schools in the U.S. and 17 Canadian schools.

+In January 2022, the Association of American Medical Colleges and the Association of Academic Health Centers (AAHC) approved a merger agreement.
+Under the agreement, the AAHC joined the AAMC on April 1, 2022, according to a Jan.
+20 joint news release.
+The AAHC was founded in 1969 and lists over 120 U.S. and international member organizations on its website.
+The latter are part of the Association of Academic Health Centers International (AAHCI), a subsidiary of the U.S. organization founded in 2008.

 Programs

 The AAMC administers the Medical College Admission Test and operates the American Medical College Application Service and the Electronic Residency Application Service which facilitate students applying to medical schools and residency programs.